LMAX-Exchange/puppet-networking-example/README.md

 1. The bonding interface on the Application network is "bond3", named after the VLAN tag

-With the introduction of the Performance, Dev and Staging environments the engineering team need to make the Payments and Stock networks in Perf, Dev and Staging the <i>same</i> network because those external APIs are being stubbed internally, which breaks one of the design rules.
+With the introduction of the Performance, Dev and Staging environments the engineering team need to make the Payments and Stock networks in Perf, Dev and Staging the <i>same physical network</i> (because those external APIs are being stubbed internally).
 The physical layout will need to change, but the logical design doesn't need to change.
 After all, Web Servers are still connected to the payments network.
 Here is how you would do this.

 Sticking with the same [Scenario](#scenario) Web Server Profile above: